IzzyBoop/izzyboop.github.io/_posts/2025-11-21-Get gud with mac monitor.md

 ## Introduction

-So a few days ago [Thijs Xhaflaire](https://www.linkedin.com/in/thijs-xhaflaire-290b63a5/?originalSubdomain=nl) of Jamf Threat Labs dropped a [super awesome blog](https://www.jamf.com/blog/jtl-digitstealer-macos-infostealer-analysis/) about a new JXA-based macOS infostealer, DigitStealer.
+So on November 13 2025 [Thijs Xhaflaire](https://www.linkedin.com/in/thijs-xhaflaire-290b63a5/?originalSubdomain=nl) of Jamf Threat Labs dropped a [super awesome blog](https://www.jamf.com/blog/jtl-digitstealer-macos-infostealer-analysis/) about a new JXA-based macOS infostealer, DigitStealer.
 This blog provides an incredibly informative write up of the key behavious exhibited by this flavour of macOS stealer, and highlights some of the specifics that differ from previous stealers.
 (Finally, one that's not AMOS.)

 While reading this blog, I asked myself a series of questions.
 Namely:
 1. Do my current detectors fire on any of this activity?
 2. If they do, can my detector logic be improved?
 3. What is the best way to create sigma rules for this observed activity with my limited tooling?
 (I'll expand on this.)
+    - A/N: While writing this blog, Nebulock dropped their blog on [coreSigma](https://nebulock.io/blog/coresigma-expanding-sigma-detection-for-macos), an effort to expand the macOS sigma compatibility by building up a macos ESF pipeline.
+Keep an eye out on that because I'll surely be utilizing it in the future.

 We will be focusing on quesiton three for the duration of this blog.